-Trinquets is a new online store set up by a group of young entrepreneurs in Metro Manila, Philippines.
+Trinquets is an online store set up by a group of young entrepreneurs in Metro Manila, Philippines.
 The store delivers boxes of expertly curated women's fashion accessories straight to customers' doorsteps.

-Trinquets' beautiful branding--from the company logo, corporate materials, typefaces, color swatches, and the product boxes--was designed by Ms. Joanna Malinis, who also documented the style into an easy-to-understand brand identity guideline.
-My task was to build a custom ecommerce website with a look based on the designer's guideline.
-I, therefore, adhered faithfully to the brand designer's guideline when I created the website's UI/UX.
+Trinquets' beautiful branding - from the company logo, corporate materials, typefaces, color swatches, and the product boxes - was designed by Ms. Joanna Malinis, who also documented the style into an easy-to-understand brand identity guideline.
+My task was to build a custom ecommerce website based on the designer's guideline.
+I adhered faithfully to the brand designer's guideline when I created the website's UI/UX.

 I solved the problem in three steps.

 First, I created a custom post type called "Box Themes" to hold the monthly box details.
 I did not want to lump all data inside a single text editor.
 Therefore, I removed the default text editor and hid most of the default but unnecessary editor panels to organize the post editor page.
 Then I created custom fields for capturing the box theme information using the excellent Advanced Custom Fields plugin.

 Second, I made a custom page template for the "Subscribe" page.
 This is the page where buyers select the product they want to buy.
 The store owners can update this page by adding a new entry each month in the "Box Themes."
 Editable areas include the model's photo in the center, the background image in the header, the deadline for subscription, the description text, among other things.